Finishing Butcher Block: Lessons From Installing My Own

 Prep Work That Actually Matters

 Clear everything off.
 I mean everything.
 Move the toaster, the coffee maker, the fruit bowl.
-You are going to make dust and you do not want it in your coffee tomorrow.
+You’re going to make dust and you don’t want it in your coffee tomorrow morning.

-Start sanding with 100 grit if your counters are new or 80 if they are beat up.
+Start sanding with 100 grit if your counters are new or 80 if they’re beat up.
 Go with the grain, always.
-I learned this the hard way – cross-grain scratches show through any finish.
+I learned this the hard way — cross-grain scratches show through any finish like neon signs reminding you of your impatience.

 Between each sanding, wipe everything down with a tack cloth.
 Seriously.
-Sawdust left behind will get trapped in your finish and look terrible.
+Sawdust left behind gets trapped in your finish and looks terrible.

 The Finish Itself

-Mineral oil is what I use and what I recommend.
-Here is why:
+Mineral oil is what I use and what I recommend for butcher block.
+Here’s why:

-It is food safe.
+It’s food safe.
 No question, no waiting for cure time, completely safe from day one.
+That’s what makes mineral oil endearing to us kitchen woodworkers — zero anxiety about what’s touching your food.

-It is forgiving.
+It’s forgiving.
 Apply too much?
 Just wipe it off.
 Apply too little?
 Add more.
-There is no wrong way to do it.
+There’s honestly no wrong way to do it, which is refreshing after the precision sanding demands.

 Pour a generous amount on the counter.
 Spread it around with a clean rag.
 Work it into the wood using circular motions.
-Let it soak for 15-20 minutes.
-Wipe off everything that has not absorbed.
+Let it soak for fifteen to twenty minutes.
+Wipe off everything that hasn’t absorbed.

 Multiple Coats Are Not Optional